tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 Finally, we need a hash function $H : \mathbb{G} \to \mathcal{K}$.

-With this, we can define the ElGamal encryption scheme:
+With this, we can define our encryption scheme:

 $$
 \begin{aligned}